Intel finds critical holes in secret Management Engine hidden in tons of desktop, server chipsets

 - CVE-2017-5710: "Multiple privilege escalations in kernel in Intel Trusted Execution Engine Firmware 3.0 allows unauthorized process to access privileged content via unspecified vector."
 Logged-in users or running apps can slurp confidential information out of memory.
 This is very bad news on a shared system.

+Chipzilla thanked Mark Ermolov and Maxim Goryachy at Positive for discovering and bringing to its attention the flaw CVE-2017-5705, which sparked the aforementioned review of its source code for vulnerabilities.

 Intel advises Microsoft and Linux users to download and run the Intel-SA-00086 detection tool to determine whether their systems are vulnerable to the above bugs.
 If you are at risk, you must obtain and install firmware updates from your computer's manufacturer, if and when they become available.
-The new code was developed by Intel, but needs to be cryptographically signed by the hardware vendor in order for it to be accepted and installed by the engine.
+The new code was developed by Intel, but it needs to be cryptographically signed by individual hardware vendors in order for it to be accepted and installed by the engine.

 Lenovo was quick off the mark with patches for its gear ready to download.

 We'll give you a roundup of fixes as soon as we can.
 It's not thought Apple x86 machines are affected as they do not ship with Intel's ME, as far as we can tell.

-Today's news will no doubt fuel demands for Intel to ship components free of its Management Engine, so people can use their PCs without worrying about security bugs in secluded computers. ®
+Today's news will no doubt fuel demands for Intel to ship components free of its Management Engine – or provide a way to fully disable it – so people can use their PCs without worrying about security bugs on mysterious secluded coprocessors. ®